mya0912/SNE/README.md

 # SNE
  Sample .NetEnvironment build in AWS.
-Like prod vpc, security ,group config etc
+Like prod vpc, security group config etc. Dry run for a client engagement.
+Built using Terraform.